 But either way all these years later some special memories come to mind when anyone mentions Lefkas.
 Hubby and I will smile at each other and think about:-

 - The Policeman who could hardly speak English.

 - Our attempts at a smattering of Greek from a phrase book.

 - Hubby's shyness about trying any Greek words or phrases out on the locals.
-When he finally attempted a cheery Calimera, good morning, his target the old lady, on the mountain road, who was carrying a mountain of sticks, thought he was in trouble.
+When he finally attempted a cheery Calimera, good morning, his target the old lady, on the mountain road, who was carrying a high pile of sticks, thought he was in trouble.
 Her long response in Greek terrified him so much he never uttered a Greek word again.